bstraa/dsp/02-editors.md

 What graphical editor will you use?
 How did you make your decision?
 What are some interesting features of your editor?
 What are some useful keyboard shortcuts for your editor?
 How do you customize your editor?

 I chose both vim and pycharm.
 I'm familar with pycharm and like it; however, I'd also like to experiment in depth with vim, as it would be helpful to have matching terminal editors and graphical editors.
+Additionally, it's worth mastering something thats potentially far superior and helps you learn more.

 ---